Edge Guided GANs with Contrastive Learning for Semantic Image Synthesis: Additional Results

-\textbf{Visualization of Edge and Attention Maps.} We also visualize the generated edge and attention maps on both datasets in Fig. \ref{fig:ade_gaugan}.
-We observe that the proposed EdgeGAN can generate reasonable edge maps according to the input labels, thus the generated edge maps can be used to provide more local structure information for generating more photo-realistic images.
+\textbf{Visualization of Edge and Attention Maps.} We also visualize the generated edge and attention maps in Figure~\ref{fig:ade_gaugan}.
+We observe that the proposed method can generate reasonable edge maps according to the input labels.
+Thus the generated edge maps can be used to provide more local structure information for generating more photo-realistic images.

-\textbf{Visualization of Segmentation Maps.} We follow GauGAN \cite{park2019semantic} and apply pre-trained segmentation networks \cite{yu2017dilated,xiao2018unified} on the generated images to produce segmentation maps.
-Results compared with GauGAN \cite{park2019semantic} are shown in Fig.~\ref{fig:city_seg}.
-We consistently observe that the proposed EdgeGAN generates better semantic labels than GauGAN on both datasets.
+\textbf{Visualization of Segmentation Maps.} We follow GauGAN and apply pre-trained segmentation networks \citep{yu2017dilated,xiao2018unified} on the generated images to produce segmentation maps.
+Results compared with the baseline method are shown in Figure~\ref{fig:city_seg}.
+We observe that the proposed method consistently generates better semantic labels than the baseline on both datasets.

+\textbf{Multi-Modal Image and Edge Synthesis.} \hao{We follow GauGAN \citep{park2019semantic} and apply a style encoder and a KL-Divergence loss with a loss weight of 0.05 to enable multi-modal image and edge synthesis.} As shown in Figure~\ref{fig:diff}, our model generates different edges and images from the same input layout, which we believe will benefit other tasks, e.g., image inpainting and super-resolution.

+\hao{Moreover, we follow OASIS \citep{sushko2020you} and use LPIPS \citep{zhang2018unreasonable} to evaluate the variation in the multi-model image synthesis on the ADE20K dataset.
+Following in OASIS, we generate 20 images and compute the mean pairwise scores, and then average over all label maps.
+The higher the LPIPS scores, the more diverse the generated images are.
+We follow OASIS and GauGAN, and employ two settings (i.e., encoder and 3D noise) to evaluate multi-modal image synthesis.
+Table \ref{tab:multimodal} shows that the proposed ECGAN achieves better results than OASIS and GauGAN in both settings. } Note that existing methods (e.g., OASIS \citep{sushko2020you} and GauGAN \citep{park2019semantic}) can only achieve multi-modal image synthesis.

+\hao{\textbf{Evaluation Focused on Small Objects.} We report mIoU on six small object categories of Cityscapes (i.e., pole, light, sign, rider, mbike, and bike) in Table \ref{tab:small}.
+Our ECGAN generates better mIoU than the SOTA method (i.e., OASIS \citep{sushko2020you}) on all these small object classes.
+We also show visualization results in Figure \ref{fig:small}, clearly confirming that the proposed method is highly capable of preserving small objects in the output.}